sprinklej/SYSC3303/Assignment_01/README.txt

 ——Setup instructions:
 Import the project into Eclipse
-	-Should be able to import project as: General -> Existing Projects into Workspace
+	-Should be able to import project as:
+	General -> Projects into Workspace

 ——Run instructions: